-Unfinished sprite of Serpentine falling over, which misses his arms.
+Unfinished sprite of Serpentine falling over, which is missing his arms.

 Early sprite for the Buoy Buoy enemy.

-Sketches of a never implemented enemy found inside the Buoy Buoy animation set.
+Sketches of an unused shark enemy, found inside the Buoy Buoy animation set.

-Earlier version for the Axle Turret enemy.
-The sprite is found inside the Bullfrag animation set despite the Axle Turret itself never appearing in Jade Creek.
+Earlier version of the Axle Turret enemy.
+The sprite is found inside the Bullfrag animation set, despite the Axle Turret itself never appearing in Jade Creek.

 Sketch-ish sprite for a pose the Shade Trooper enemy could have made.